 The Group's risk governance framework, which is underpinned by the Group's risk appetite, provides structure to enable informed risk taking and decision making.
-It allows the Group's Board to draw comfort that risk exposures are appropriately identified and managed, and that the risk of significant loss or reputational damage is minimised.
+It enables the Group Board to draw comfort that risk exposures are appropriately identified and managed, and that the risk of significant loss or reputational damage is minimised.